Prerequisite/Corequisite Key

 3 credit hours

-Individual and Group Therapy is designed to introduce students to theories and research in the area of counseling and psychotherapy, and to introduce intervention strategies and skills.
+Individual and Group Therapy introduces students to theories and research in counseling and psychotherapy.
+It introduces intervention strategies and counseling skills.
 Lectures and readings address theories of therapy.
 Experiential learning activities and counseling lab exercises promote interpersonal effectiveness in interactions with individuals and groups.
-Modules, addressing career awareness, diversity awareness, ethical decision-making and personal development are features of the course.
+Modules address career awareness, diversity awareness, ethical decision-making and personal development.

 PSYCH 326